LCC1: Behind the Scenes

 Fast forward a couple months… I made a budget (by flat out guessing at the numbers, initially), found out the best times for everyone and reserved a room for that date, filed paperwork to get the room free, to get ASUC sponsorship through four different funds, to reserve and find the cost of tech for the conference; got a more fleshed-out registration form; further discussed speakers’ ideas for talks, mostly just figuring out what they’d be interested in and able to speak about, and ensuring that it fit the ‘feel’ I was aiming for, etc.

 In early May, Ellen (whom I knew from a conlangs community online) asked if I had a website — I said no, just the LJ community, and she offered to make one.
-A couple weeks and a few talks with my friend on the OCF staff later, here it is.
-It’s pretty much all her work; I made some choices between design ideas, but she came up with them.
+A couple weeks and a few talks with my friend on the OCF staff later, and the original website was born.
+It was pretty much all her work; I made some choices between design ideas, but she came up with them.
 She also wrote the flyer and designed the logo (based on the CONLANG flag, which was a collaborative effort on the mailing list a couple years ago).

 Katrina from my DE-Cal class offered to distribute flyers, since she does that anyway for her other clubs, and I gave her a couple hundred flyers to distribute.